makerdao/optimism-dai-bridge/README.md

 ## Scripts

-- `scripts/deployMainnet.ts` - deploys a full solution to forked mainnet and testnet optimism.
+- `scripts/deployMainnet.ts` - deploys a full solution to forked mainnet and optimism testnet on kovan.
+Run with `yarn deploy:mainnet-fork`
+- `scripts/deployKovan.ts` - deploys a full solution to kovan and optimism testnet on kovan.
+Run with `yarn deploy:kovan`

 ## Upgrade guide